hubertkarbowy/tf2_ulmfit_multifit/README.md

  "4": "I-ORG", "5": "B-PER", "6": "I-PER"}
 ```

 The vast majority of publicly available datasets for such tasks contain annotations on the word level.
-However, our version of ULMFiT uses subword tokenization which is almost universally adopted in newer language models.
+However, our version of MultiFiT / ULMFiT uses subword tokenization which is almost universally adopted in newer language models.
 This means that the labels need to be re-aligned to subwords.
-The `ulmfit_tf_tagger.py` script contains a simple function called `tokenize_and_align_labels` which does that for you.
+The `sequence_tagger.py` script contains a simple function called `tokenize_and_align_labels` which does that for you.

 * Input word-level annotations from the training corpus